19 Iteration without loops

 Same answer.
 No index variable, no pre-allocation, no name copying.
 You said what to compute; map_dbl handled the iteration.

-The problem with for loops is not performance.
-In modern R, a well-written loop is fast.
+The problem with for loops is not performance; in modern R, a well-written loop is fast.
 The problem is that loops mix the mechanism of iteration (allocate, index, store) with the content of the computation (compute a mean).
 Functionals separate the two.
-The mechanism goes inside the functional; the content goes in the function you pass to it.
+The mechanism disappears inside the functional; the content lives in the function you pass to it.
+And once those two concerns are separated, each becomes easier to read, test, and reuse.

 TipOpinion

-For loops are not bad R. They are verbose R. If you find yourself writing the same loop pattern repeatedly, a functional is waiting to replace it.
+For loops are not bad R. They are verbose R. If you find yourself writing the same loop scaffolding three or four times in a project, a functional is waiting to collapse all that boilerplate into a single expressive line.

 Exercises